 Experienced eminent domain lawyers can strive to get you the compensation you deserve, especially if you think that the government is low-balling you, which they often do.
 After all they are just like any other buyer trying to get the best deal.
 Further, they’re buying with taxpayer money, so there’s a responsibility to use state funds wisely.

-Our lawyers have a combined 35 years of experience working on eminent domain cases.
-Plus, there are only a handful of eminent domain attorneys in North Carolina who have prior experience working as NC attorneys general.
-We have two of them at our firm – myself and Jason Campbell.
+Our lawyers have a combined 85+ years of experience working on eminent domain cases.
+Plus, there are only a handful of eminent domain attorneys in North Carolina who have prior experience working as NC assistant attorneys general.
+We have several of them at our firm – myself, Jason Campbell, Ken Sack, and Kevin Mahoney.
 We left the state to work for the NC Eminent Domain Law Firm because we saw too many property and business owners leaving good money on the table during negotiations.
 We have what some would call inside experience.
 We know which experts to call on to try to show your property in its most favorable light.

 Will we have to go to court to get what we want?